EqualExperts/dbt-unit-testing/README.md

 #### Test Feedback

-Good test feedback is what allow us to be productive when developing unit tests and developing our models.
+Good test feedback is what allows us to be productive when developing unit tests and developing our models.
-The test macro provides visual feedback when a test fails showing what went wrong comparing the lines of the expectations with the actuals.
+The test macro provides visual feedback when a test fails showing what went wrong by comparing the lines of the expectations with the actuals.

 ##### Example